Reed-CompBio/spras/docs/contributing.rst

 For this local neighborhood example only, you will not merge the changes back to the original SPRAS repository.
 Instead, you can open a pull request to your fork so that the SPRAS maintainers can still provide feedback.
-For example, use the “New pull request” button from https://github.com/agitter/spras/pulls and set ``agitter/spras`` as both the base repository and the head repository with ``local-neighborhood`` as the compare branch.
+For example, use the "New pull request" button from https://github.com/agitter/spras/pulls and set ``agitter/spras`` as both the base repository and the head repository with ``local-neighborhood`` as the compare branch.